melvinzhang/garden/content/posts/self_working_magic.md

 * deal from the top, put top twin, put the rest
 * show the twin next to the predictions

-21 card trick
-* first question reduces from 21 -> 7
-* second question reduces from 7 -> 2/3
-* third question reduces from 3 -> 1
-* fourth deal put it into the middle of the deck (11th card)
-* also works with 27 cards since 3^3 = 27

 Lazy Man’s Card Trick by Harry Lorayne
 * setup ace to k of spades from bottom to top, face down
 * spectator pick a card put on top